 It’s the same in life.
 Try this: Establish an intent for yourself in every encounter that you have, make it compelling and fun, and then drive toward reaching it.
 Use all of the “choices” that it takes.
 Keep the exchange going until you’ve achieved the intent or it’s obvious that you won’t.
 So, the next time you’re talking to a relative or friend, establish the intent to be kind.
 See how you go about achieving that intent, what are the choices you make, and see when it’s easy and when it isn’t!
 Notice the concentration it takes.
 That’s the same concentration you need in your auditions.
 Driving after conscious intents is a fun way to explore the depth of your own humanity as well as practice staying engaged and active in the conversation.

-Both of these exercises can be fun to play with around the holidays.
-Life gets a little slower and there can be more time to have longer more relaxed conversations.
-For extra credit, try these out with a particularly difficult person or relative—say the one who doesn’t understand why you want to be an actor—instead of trying to get away, lean in, listen, and feel everything that comes up.
-Then reward yourself with some eggnog!
+Both of these exercises can be fun to play with any time and especially during holidays when life gets a little slower and there can be more time to have longer more relaxed conversations.
+For extra credit, try these out with a particularly difficult person or relative—say the one who doesn’t understand why you want to be an actor—instead of trying to get away, listen and feel everything that comes up.
+Then reward yourself with something you love!

 In an audition, your body can’t give back to you what it doesn’t know.
 Playing with extending intent-driven conversations is a great way to use your downtime to stay in shape, stay connected to your art, and grow stronger for the opportunities ahead.

 *This post was originally published on Dec.
 6, 2019.
 It has since been updated.